jaymoulin/google-music-manager/README.md

 - Pass the first parameter to specify which directory to watch (recursively)
 - Pass the second parameter to specify the oauth file to use (created by `auth.py`)
 - Pass the third parameter to specify if you want to auto delete files after upload
-- Pass the fourt parameter to specify uploader id if you want change it or if you have issue with MAX_PER_MACHINE_USERS_EXCEEDED
+- Pass the fourth parameter to specify uploader id if you want change it or if you have issue with MAX_PER_MACHINE_USERS_EXCEEDED

 ## Downloader